 Students should also discuss with their advisers the desirability of taking courses at member institutions of the Boston Consortium.

 As part of the graduate training program in NEJS, all PhD students are required to fulfill five semester-length teaching fellow or research assignments during the first four years of their programs, serving as apprentices to faculty mentors who provide feedback to their mentees.

 Students are assigned advisers from the Near Eastern and Judaic Studies department in the program to which they were admitted.
 Students must meet with their adviser(s) regularly and before enrolling in courses, to ensure appropriate course coherency.
 The programs for each graduate area may be found in the departmental office and are posted on the NEJS departmental Web site.

 Funding and Annual Evaluation

 Scholarships and fellowships are generally renewable for four additional years, based on a favorable annual evaluation by each student's professors by May of each academic year.
 These evaluations will be shared with the students and will be part of the official file, along with grades.
-Additionally, university dissertation fellowships are available on a university-wide competitive basis for the final year.

 Students take exams demonstrating their ability to read German, French and modern Hebrew scholarship on the Bible and Ancient Near East.
 These are administered by the BANE faculty.
 Each exam is three hours long.
-Students, using a dictionary, translate a portion of and answer questions on a text in the research language.
+Students, using a hard copy of a dictionary, translate a portion of and answer questions on a text in the research language.
 Students are normally expected to take one of these language exams in each of the first three years.
 The language exams must be completed before the dissertation proposal can be approved.
 Any courses taken in these languages do not count among the courses taken for the BANE doctoral program.